Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Numerical methods

 where $(x,y)=(i\Delta s,j\Delta s$).
 Eq.~\eqref{eq:cdiff}, in conjunction with Eq.~\eqref{eq:Euler}, is quite simple to implement for numerical integrations.
 Moreover, it is easy to incorporate different boundary conditions.
 However, the time step $\Delta t$ is limited by the grid spacing due to stability constraints, typically

 where $k$ is the highest order spatial derivative (i.e., $k=6$ for the PFC equation) and $\alpha$ is a constant that is model specific.
 If $\Delta t$ is too large, the solution very rapidly diverges (a pitchfork instability).
+The specifics of the origin of this instability are described in detail in Ref.~\cite{Provatas2010}.
 It is possible to slightly reduce this instability by including next nearest neighbours as done by Oono and Puri \cite{Oono87}.
 This limitation is quite severe in PFC and APFC models as $k=6$ in the former case and $k=4$ in the latter.
+This instability can be avoided using semi-implicit approaches that are typically done in Fourier space.
 However, implicit or more generally semi-implicit approaches may be exploited, evaluating terms in the integrals in Eq.~\eqref{eq:numnum} within the range $[t,t+\Delta t]$, to have more stable numerical schemes (see also Sec.~\ref{sec:fem}).
+Also, finite difference approaches may be combined with spatial adaptivity which may allow for efficient simulations (see also Sect.~\ref{sec:mesh-adaptivity}).
+A few examples of APFC numerical simulations performed with finite differences can be found, e.g., in Refs.~\cite{Goldenfeld2005,AthreyaPRE2007,Yeon2010,Bercic2018,Bercic2020,Geslin2015,Guan16}.
 Alternatively, the instability mentioned above can be avoided using spectral methods, as discussed in the next section.